gaokun12/kun/_pages/about.md

 - Explainable AI and Interpretable AI
 - Reasoning ability of LLMs

-Please feel free to contact me for collaboobraions and discussions🥂.
+Please feel free to contact me for collaboratobraions and discussions🥂.